 The appeal panel will limit the scope of the review to the grounds outlined above.
 If an appeal is granted based on either of the first two criteria listed above, the case may be returned to the original Academic Integrity Panel to allow reconsideration of the original decision.
 If an appeal is granted on the basis of the third criterion above, the appeal panel may render new sanction(s).
 If an appeal is not granted, the matter shall be considered closed and the original outcome binding on all parties involved.

 Violations Reported After Voluntary Withdrawal or Academic Separation

 Suspected violations of academic integrity standards reported after a student voluntarily withdraws or is academically separated will be investigated and adjudicated.
 A student who withdraws or is academically separated during the investigation and adjudication of a suspected violation may be asked to appear at a hearing or, if the student fails to appear, have their case heard in absentia.
 If the student is found responsible for a violation, sanctions can be imposed.

 Violations Reported After Graduation

-In the event that a suspected violation of academic integrity standards is reported after graduation, the Director of the Office of Student Conduct and Community Standards or his/her designee will make a determination as to the feasibility of investigation and adjudication.
+In the event that a suspected violation of academic integrity standards is reported after graduation, the Dean of Undergraduate Studies or their designee will make a determination as to the feasibility of investigation and adjudication.
 Graduation will not preempt investigation or adjudication of a suspected violation when those processes are feasible.
 If a student is found responsible for a violation and the sanction imposed makes the student ineligible to earn his or her degree, the degree may be revoked.

 Maintenance of Records

-Violations of academic integrity standards are considered violations of the university's Standards of Conduct and will be recorded in the student's judicial record.
-University judicial files are maintained by the Office of Student Conduct and Community Standards in the Division of Student Affairs.
+Violations of academic integrity standards are considered violations of the university's Standards of Conduct and will be recorded in the student's conduct record.
+University conduct files are maintained by the Office of Student Conduct and Community Standards in the Division of Student Affairs.